Open Sublime Text from Terminal in macOS

 • Code Cooker

-Code Cooker about 7 years
+Code Cooker over 5 years

 Here is a useful video it will solve your problem to adding sublime with cmd or git bash Open sublime with git or CMD